-To prepare tender calamari, they either have to be cooked quickly or long and slow.
+To prepare tender calamari, they either have to be cooked quickly (boiled or fried) or long and slow (braised in sauce).
 I used the quick method since I was boiling my calamari for a salad, and they take just a minute or so to fully cook.
 To clean the calamari, simply cut off the head, remove the wings and outer skin, pull out the cartilage and anything left inside the tube.
 Then, cut off the tentacle section from the head and set the tentacles aside, and cut the calamari tubes into 1/2-inch rings.
 Drop into boiling water for one to two minutes, then drain and rinse in cold water.
 This recipe is best prepared a few hours before serving to allow the flavors to develop.

 - 4 Medium Calamari, Cleaned (See Notes Above)